 The Creation Care Ministry realizes and affirms that care for the earth, our common home, is an obligation of our Catholic faith.
 We are called to be careful stewards of God’s creation and to ensure a safe and hospitable environment for all human beings now and for generations to come.

 Our mission is twofold: To create a deeper awareness of environmental stewardship in the parish and its extended family; To encourage good stewardship practices at home, at work, in our parish and in the community.

-We meet monthly and welcome anyone interested in working to incorporate Creation Care into their own lives and to help the parish and community grow in this responsibility.
+Please join us as we guide the role of Nativity parish in this commitment to live Laudato Si.
+We welcome anyone interesting in working to incorporate Creation Care into their own lives and to help the parish and community grow in this commitment.
 Your special interests are welcome and can make a difference in this ministry’s broad range of current and potential projects.

 Creation Cares in the Arlington Catholic Herald